dejay22kar/jay22kar/the-other-jay/the-one-element.md

 You are the air and the sky.
 I turn back and smile with a relief, that, I am finally going away from you,
 Then, my smile instantly fades away from my face as I look up ahead,
-To find out that I am only getting closer to you.
+To find out that, ironically, I am only getting closer to you.
 That which keeps me alive, yes, you are that air.

 You are earth.